mikebelanger/bouncy-ball/README.md

 # bouncy-ball

 Just fooling around with the monet library.
+Click on the canvas to put an orange ball.

 ## Overview

-Eventually get gravity going on the orange balls.
+Give the balls gravity and bounciness.
 Maybe other stuff, who knows!

 ## Setup